JuliaActuary/JuliaActuary.org/packages.md

 using LifeContingencies
 using MortalityTables
 using Yields
-import LifeConingencies: V, ä      # pull the shortform notation into scope
+import LifeContingencies: V, ä     # pull the shortform notation into scope

 # load mortality rates from MortalityTables.jl
-tbls = MortalityTables.tables()
-vbt2001 = tbls["2001 VBT Residual Standard Select and Ultimate - Male Nonsmoker, ANB"]
+vbt2001 = MortalityTables.table("2001 VBT Residual Standard Select and Ultimate - Male Nonsmoker, ANB")

 issue_age = 30
 life = SingleLife(                 # The life underlying the risk